beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 > _**Fun Programming Proverb:** Hours of debugging can save you minutes
 > of planning._

-There are a number of problem solving frameworks out there.
+There are several problem-solving frameworks out there.
 These are blueprints for how to approach a programming problem and solve it, even if you have no idea how to solve it when you first see it.